kukuu/AGILITY/best-practices-sw-engineering.md

 #### Achieving CD

-	1. The process for releasing/deploying software MUST be repeatable and reliable.
+	1. The process for releasing/deploying software MUST be repeatable and reliable (RR).

 	2. Automate everything!